-An AI/ML-based distributed Mobility Optimization Function may use one or more ML entities to derive handover recommendations.
+An AI/ML-based distributed Mobility Optimization Function may use one or more ML models or AI/ML Inference Functions to derive handover recommendations.

-This NG-RAN AI/ML-based distributed Mobility Optimization may need to monitors the network performance and determines if activation or deactivation and AI/ML-based Distributed Mobility Optimization function is required.
-The activation and deactivation actions for AI/ML-based Distributed Mobility Optimization conducted by the MnS producer may also be triggered by some defined policies provided by the consumer.
+This NG-RAN AI/ML-based distributed Mobility Optimization may need to monitors the network performance and determines if activation or deactivation and AI/ML Inference Functions related to an AI/ML-based Distributed Mobility Optimization function is required.
+The activation and deactivation actions for AI/ML Inference Functions related to an AI/ML-based Distributed Mobility Optimization conducted by the MnS producer may also be triggered by some defined policies provided by the consumer.